yeoldegrove/sailfish-signature-spoofing/README.md

 SailfishOS Android Signature Spoofing for XA2 devices
 ===
 (or other devices using LXC containers for the android runtime)

+Compatibility
+===
+This only works with Sailfish devices that uses the Android 8.* runtime, e.g. the "Xperia XA2".

+If you are using an older Sailfish device, like the "Xperia X" which uses the Android 4.4 runtime, please checkout this: [sailfish-signature-spoofing](https://github.com/vermut/sailfish-signature-spoofing)

+How this works
 ===

 This is a compiled set of instructions and tools wrapped in Docker image to fetch, deodex, patch and upload back